joist-framework/joist/packages/element/README.md

 ### Dependencies

-If your custom elements needs to wait to be registed until other elements have been registered.
+If your custom elements needs to wait to be registered until other elements have been registered.

 ```ts
 @element({